 Step 1: Drip Line And Iron Wax Into The Closest Edge To You

-Melt the wax on your heated iron.
-Ironing Tip - You want a hot iron that melts the wax quickly, but not too hot that the wax begins to smoke when in contact with the iron.
+Press the wax on your heated iron above your snowboard.
+The wax will liquify and pour off of the iron and on to your board.
+Draw a line with the liquid droplets on your board near the edge closest to you.
+Make sure you run the wax the entirety of the boards length.
+You want a hot iron that melts the wax quickly, but not too hot that the wax begins to smoke when in contact with the iron.

-Start with the edge closet to you.
-Do one drip line along the the edge from one end to the other.
 Try to keep the drip line 1cm in width.
-This will give you the perfect amount of wax and allow you to spread it evenly along the edge.
+This will give you the perfect amount of wax.

-Once you get to the end of your snowboard with the drip line.
-Start going back and forth along the drip line with the hot iron.
-Slowly melt the wax.
-You can push the wax in as hard as you like.
+As soon as you get to the end of your snowboard with the drip line.
+Press your iron onto your snowboard and start going back and forth along the drip line.
+You can push the wax in as hard as you like, just make sure to spread it.
 The harder you push the wax into your snowboard base, the more the wax will seep into each P-tex pore.

-Get the board nice and warm.
+The trick is to get the board nice and warm.
 Feel the underneath of the board to ensure the iron is not too hot and the board does not overheat.
-If the top sheet feels warm (but not hot) and the wax is nicely spread out, move onto the next edge.
+If the top sheet feels warm (but not hot) and the wax is nicely spread out, move onto the other side of your board

 Step 2: Drip Line And Iron Wax Into The Furthest Edge To You

 Do another drip line making sure its 1cm in width along the other edge of your snowboard and repeat the same motions as before.
 Push the iron and wax into your base with smooth back and forth strokes.
 If needed, go in a circular motion to push the wax into the board.
 This can help get the wax into the pores, because a base of a snowboard is never fully flat, so you may need to force the wax into base from different angles.

 Step 3: Drip Line And Iron Wax Into The Middle Of Your Board